Microsoft meets expectations with $23.6B in revenue, Azure revenue up 93%

 Facebook lets content owners claim ad earnings of pirated videos

-Like every quarter, Microsoft just reported earnings for the last quarter.
+Microsoft just reported earnings for the last quarter.
 The company reported non-GAAP revenue of $23.6 billion and non-GAAP earnings per share of $0.73.
 Wall Street’s cadre of crack analysts expected the company’s earnings per share to come in at around $0.70, with revenue hitting about $23.6 billion.
 In the year-ago quarter, Microsoft reported earnings per share of $0.62.

 Wall Street, despite getting its prediction mostly right, wasn’t all that impressed by the earnings and Microsoft’s stock is currently trending down by almost 2 percent in after-hours trading.